ambrop72/aprinter/README.md

   * Constant-acceleration motion with look-ahead planning.
 To speed up calculations, the firmware will only calculate a new plan every LookaheadCommitCount commands.
 Effectively, this allows increasing the lookahead count without an asymptotic increase of processing time, only limited by the available RAM.
   * Homing using min- or max-endstops.
-Can home multiple at once. where only 115200 is supported due to unfavourable interrupt priorities.es in parallel.
+Can home multiple axes in parallel.
   * Heater control using PID or on-off control.
 The thermistor tables need to be generated with a Python script.
     Each heater is configured with a Safe temperature range; aheater is turned off in case its temperature goes beyound the safe range.